 1996 - Colombia police and the DEA dismantle the Cali cartel.
 In Mexico, smuggler Osiel Cardenas takes over the Gulf Cartel on the Texas border.
 He later recruits elite soldiers in Mexico’s army to form the cartel’s feared armed wing, the Zetas.

 2000 - U.S. President Bill Clinton gives Colombia $1.3 billion (913 million pound) in aid under Plan Colombia.

 2001 - Joaquin “Shorty” Guzman, escapes from a Mexican prison in a laundry van.
 Mexico’s most-wanted drug lord, he heads a coalition of drug gangs from Sinaloa state and vows after his escape to take control of Mexico’s $40 billion-a-year drugs trade.

 2002 - Mexican police kill Ramon Arellano Felix in Sinaloa and weeks later arrest his brother Benjamin.
 Rival gangs try to muscle in on the weakened Tijuana cartel.

-2006 - President Felipe Calderon sends tens of thousands of troops and federal police across Mexico to try to stem growing drug violence sparked by Guzman’s territorial ambitions across Mexico.
+2006 - Mexican President Felipe Calderon sends tens of thousands of troops and federal police across Mexico to try to stem growing drug violence sparked by Guzman’s territorial ambitions.

 2007 - Mexico extradites Gulf Cartel kingpin Cardenas to the United States and makes a historic 23-tonne cocaine seizure.
 U.S. President George W. Bush pledges a $1.4 billion anti-drug package for Mexico and Central America.
 But the violence escalates.